JOIN THE AfA NETWORK

 You will also be given the option of joining the public directory by providing us with a contact and email address for your organisation so that members of the public can contact you directly to discuss any issues they are concerned about.
 Our public directory acts as a filter to allow the public to go directly to the source organisation they wish to support.

-We also have a private discussion forum open only to member organisations of our network to facilitate discussions on a huge variety of animal welfare issues.
-It can be accessed from your log in to our website.
+We also have a private discussion forum on slack open only to member organisations of our network to facilitate discussions on a huge variety of animal welfare issues.

 This forum facilitates the sharing of information with member organisations and assists the coalition in answering queries and in directing members of the public and other NGOs to the correct organisation working on the issue.